AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-cpanel.md

 **One thing we take seriously is data security.
 We strongly recommend you use SSH or some other form of encryption to secure your data!** If this is not an option, you can still directly connect [!DNL MBI] to your database using the instructions in this article.

 In this article, we walk you through directly connecting your MySQL database to [!DNL MBI] using cPanel.
-This process can also be used to connect **[!UICONTROL Magento]** and any other MySQL-based eCommerce databases to MBI.
+This process can also be used to connect **[!UICONTROL Magento]** and any other MySQL-based eCommerce databases to [!DNL MBI].

 1. Create a [!DNL MBI] MySQL user in cPanel
 1. Enter connection and user info into MBI